loganmarchione/docker-php-startpage/FEATURES.md

 200 - 300       = Green check
 401             = Orange lock
 400 - 499       = Orange exclamation
+500 - 599       = Red X
 Everything else = Red X
 ```

 When `"stat": false`, the check is skipped and a `Gray X` is displayed.

+You can hover over the status icon to see a tooltip containing the status code.

 ## Mobile-friendly